rfuzzo/MWSE/docs/type-definitions-guide.md

 ## Notes

-Some types may have fields which are not values nor methods.
-In that case, you can pass different type to the `type` value of the definition.
+Some types may have fields that are not values or methods.
+In that case, you can pass different types to the `type` value of the definition.
 For example, some types also expose functions.
-In that case you can pass `type = "function."`.
-Here is an example of such definition:
+In that case, you can pass `type = "function."`.
+Here is an example of such a definition:

 ```lua
 -- autocomplete\definitions\namedTypes\tes3vector3\new.lua